bamless/vsc-jstar-extension/README.md

 Visual Studio Code support for the for the [J*](https://github.com/bamless/jstar) language.

 ## Features
-For now this extension provides only basic syntax highlighting
+This extension supports syntax highlighting and linting via the [Pulsar](https://github.com/bamless/pulsar.git) static analyzer.